 The trail heads up North Market Street entering the section of trail titled The Era of Civic Pride.
-The 5 stations in this section tour through Pack Square Park and honor the local government’s role in shaping the city of Asheville.
+These next 5 stations tour through Pack Square Park and honor the local government’s role in shaping the city of Asheville.
 These stations are marked with pink granite, feature a carving of the Buncombe County Courthouse, and offer stunning views of Asheville’s Art Deco architecture framed against the backdrop of nearby Beaucatcher Mountain.

 The trail picks back up across Pack Square on Market Street, passing the Jackson Building with its gargoyles looming high overhead.
 This last section of the Urban Trail is titled The Age of Diversity and is marked with an eagle symbol celebrating Asheville’s cultural diversity.
 The trail turns right on Eagle Street passing the last two stations on the tour before returning to Pack Square with a right turn on Biltmore Avenue, completing the 1.7 mile loop.